The Parametric Closure Problem: Semiorders

 \section{Semiorders}

 A \emph{semiorder} is a type of partial order defined by Luce~\cite{Luc-Em-56} to model human preferences.
-Each element of the order has an associated numerical value (its \emph{utility} to the person whose preferences are being modeled).
-For items whose utilities are sufficiently far from each other, the ordering of the two items in the semiorder is the same as the numerical ordering of their utilities.
+Each element of the order can be associated with a numerical value, which in the application to preference modeling is the \emph{utility} of that element to the person whose preferences are being modeled.
+For pairs of items whose utilities are sufficiently far from each other, the ordering of the two items in the semiorder is the same as the numerical ordering of their utilities.
 However, items whose utilities are within some (global) margin of error of each other are incomparable in the semiorder.
+More formally:

+\begin{definition} Let a collection of items $x_i$ be given, with numerical utilities $u_i$, together with a (global) threshold $\theta>0$.
+Then this information determines a partial order in which $x_i\le x_j$ whenever $u_i\le u_j-\theta$.
+The partial orders that can be obtained in this way are called the \emph{semiorders}.
+We will call $\theta$ the \emph{margin of error} of the semiorder. \end{definition}

+(We note that some authors use irreflexive binary relations, instead of partial orders, to define semiorders; this distinction will not be important for us.)

 Similar concepts of comparisons of numerical values with margins of error give rise to semiorders in many other areas of science and statistics~\cite{PirVin-97}.
 For efficient computations on semiorders we will assume that the utility values of each element are part of the input to an algorithm, and that the margin of error has been normalized to one.
 For instance, the semiorder $N$ of \autoref{fig:N} can be represented as a semiorder with utilities $2/3$, $0$, $2$, and $4/3$ for $a$, $b$, $c$, and $d$ respectively.
 With this information in hand, the comparison between any two elements can be determined in constant time.
+If only the ordering itself is given, numerical utility values can be constructed from it in time $O(n^2)$~\cite{Ave-Algs-92}.